tensorflow/docs/site/en/api_docs/python/tf/contrib/recurrent/bidirectional_functional_rnn.md

 * <b>`use_tpu`</b>: Whether to enable TPU-compatible operation.
 If True, does not truly reverse `inputs` in the backwards RNN.
 Once b/69305369 is fixed, we can remove this flag.
+* <b>`fast_reverse`</b>: Whether to use fast tf.reverse to replace tf.reverse_sequence.
+    This is only possible when either all sequence lengths are the same inside the batch, or when the cell function does not change the state on padded input.
 * <b>`scope`</b>: An optional scope name for the dynamic RNN.